 As with introducing pets, introducing your new kitten to children needs to be done slowly and carefully.
 Let the kitten settle in before you introduce it to children.
 If your children are young, never leave them unattended with the kitten.
 Ensure you teach your children how to handle a kitten properly and provide the kitten with a safe place it can retreat to should it need to get away.

 Explain to your children that kittens and cats should never be disturbed if they are sleeping or eating.

 All kittens will require vaccinations at the ages of 8 weeks, 12 weeks and 16 weeks.
 There are core vaccines and non-core vaccines.
 The F3 (FVRCP) is a core vaccine.
 Some local councils also require cats to have the rabies vaccine.
 Other vaccinations you may need include feline chlamydia and feline leukemia for high-risk cats.

 Desexing your kitten

-By the time your kitten comes home, he will have had several worming treatments, which start between the age of 2-4 weeks and continue every 2 weeks until the third month.
-There are many excellent products on the market to make de-worming so much easier, these include topical medications which are applied to the back of the cat’s neck.
+By the time your kitten comes home, he will have had several worming treatments, which start between the age of 2-4 weeks and continue every two weeks until the third month.
+There are many excellent products on the market to make de-worming so much easier; these include topical medications which are applied to the back of the cat’s neck.
 Worms to treat include tapeworm, roundworm, hookworm, and heartworm.

-If fleas are a problem in your area then you will also need to ensure you maintain a proper flea regime.
+If fleas are a problem in your area, then you will also need to ensure you maintain a proper flea regime.
 Your veterinarian will be able to advise you on parasites and medications for your cat.